For this year’s holiday season, I’m sharing a winter woodland tablescape featuring a rustic deer centerpiece.

 Last January, the easy napkin fold made it’s first appearance on the Downhill Dinner at Ski Cabin Winter Table.

 I liked the tree-shape napkin fold so much, I couldn’t wait to incorporate it into a Christmas table setting.
+To see the napkin fold laying flat on a plate, check out, Bringing Home the Christmas Tree Holiday Table.

 Happily, our live tree is already up and decorated in the family room — which can be seen from the kitchen table.
 And, it really has enhanced my holiday mood and view, as I continue to spend long hours on the couch with my leg propped up.